sbacchio/lqcd.eu/eurolat.rst

 -----------------------

-To ensure a wide participation in deciding on the way forward, the Ad hoc committee was charged with the preparation of a meeting at :ref:`Lattice 2020 <Lattice2020>`, which can be attended by scientists (postdoctoral level and higher) who are affiliated with a European institution.
+To ensure a wide participation in deciding on the way forward, the Ad hoc committee was charged with the preparation of a meeting at :ref:`Lattice 2020 <Lattice2020>` (**canceled**), which could be attended by scientists (postdoctoral level and higher) who are affiliated with a European institution.
+Since the Lattice 2020 conference has been canceled, please subscribe to the :ref:`Mailing List` to be informed about the upcoming kick-off meeting.
 In addition to discussing whether the lattice community supports the concept of HPC Community Access, the purpose of the meeting is to set up an Executive Committee of EuroLat.
-Please subscribe to [MAILING LIST] if you would like to receive further information on EuroLat.

 Ad hoc Committee